FX Replay Backtesting Guide: 500+ Forex Trades Tested

 - Test on at least 2 different time periods to check consistency

-The beauty of FX Replay is that you can test ideas without pressure.
-I've probably tested 50+ strategies that didn't work, but each failure taught me something valuable.
-The strategies that did work?
+The beauty of FX Replay is you can test ideas without pressure.
+I've probably tested 50+ strategies that didn't work.
+Each failure taught me something real.
+The ones that did work?
 They're still making me money today.

 Still learning the basics?
 Check out our beginner's guide to forex trading to build a solid foundation before diving into backtesting.